 NATO's military budget is, in most years, the largest of the three accounts.
-More than 60% of this fund is used to pay for operational costs of the international military staff, its headquarters in Mons, Belgium and subordinate commands in different NATO geographical areas.
-This budget also covers the cost of administering the alliance's military-related activities and organizations, including Airborne Early Warning and Control System (AWACS) fleet operations, which accounts for a significant portion of the U.S. share; the NATO pipeline (referred to as the Central European Operating Agency); and the Maintenance and Supply Agency.
+More than half of this fund is used to pay for operational and maintenance costs of the international military staff, its headquarters in Mons, Belgium and subordinate commands in different NATO geographical areas.
+This budget also covers the cost of administering the alliance's military-related activities and organizations, including International military headquarters, the Airborne Early Warning and Control System (AWACS) fleet operations, which accounts for a significant portion of the U.S. share; the NATO pipeline (referred to as the Central European Operating Agency); and the Maintenance and Supply Agency.